Fill up this form and we’ll have an agent get in touch with you using the contact information that you provided.

-Heartsaver Bloodborne Pathogens was designed specifically for workers with a reasonable chance of coming into contact with bloodborne pathogens such as
+4. Heartsaver Bloodborne Pathogens was designed specifically for workers with a reasonable chance of coming into contact with bloodborne pathogens such as:

-Bloodborne Pathogen is a training Course that is good for all – RN’s, RT’s, LVN’s, Allied Health Professionals and all who will come in combat with body fluids in the workplace.
-This course covers the requirements for annual Bloodborne Pathogen outline by OSHA.
-Those who complete the training will receive a Bloodborne Pathogen Certificate valid for 1 year.
+Bloodborne Pathogens is a training Course that is good for all – RN’s, RT’s, LVN’s, Allied Health Professionals and all who will come in combat with body fluids in the workplace.
+This course covers the requirements for annual Bloodborne Pathogens outline by OSHA.
+Those who complete the training will receive a Bloodborne Pathogens Certificate valid for 1 year.

 To purchase Bloodborne Pathogens in Amazon, click the image.

 The HCP will identify bloodborne pathogens, modes of transmission and symptoms.

 The HCP will apply appropriate ways of protection against bloodborne pathogens, including wearing personal protective equipment and proper hand washing.

 The HCP will distinguish between decontamination and sterilization, along with listing procedures for each.

 Search Queries: What is infection control?
 What is the Infection Prevention and Control Program (IPC)?
 What is long-term care?
 Is there a bloodborne pathogens course near me?
 Where can I take COVID-19 training? coronavirus updates

 Bloodborne pathogens are infectious microorganisms in human blood that can cause disease in humans.
 These pathogens include, but are not limited to, hepatitis B (HBV), hepatitis C (HCV) and human immunodeficiency virus (HIV).
 Needlesticks and other sharps-related injuries may expose workers to bloodborne pathogens.
 Workers in many occupations, including first responders, housekeeping personnel in some industries, nurses and other healthcare personnel, all may be at risk for exposure to bloodborne pathogens.